Starting tomato seed

 Starting Tomatoes from Seed

-Starting tomatoes from seed is really quite easy to do.
-Some good light, a sterile, well drained soil mix, some warmth and good seed is all that is needed.
+Some good light, a sterile well drained soil mix, some warmth and good seed is all that is needed.

 Growing your own plants from seed: